 Because of the escalating danger presented by the significant increase in COVID-19 cases late in 2020, however, the December 9 order was modified on December 23 to prohibit jury trials not already in progress.
-That prohibition is continued in the Jan 8 order, and is continued in this Order.
-However, the surge in COVID-19 cases that led to the suspension of jury trials appears to now be declining.
-Assuming that conditions generally continue to improve, it is anticipated that the next extension order on March 9 will authorize superior and state courts, in their discretion, to resume jury trials as local conditions allow.
-The chief judges of trial court are reminded that if they plan to resume any jury trials in March, the process of summoning potential jurors will need to begin soon.
+That prohibition is continued in the Jan 8th and February 7th orders, and is continued in this Order.
+However, the surge in COVID-19 cases that led to the suspension of jury trials has declined.
+Thus, pursuant to Chief Judge Melton's latest Order, the prohibition against conducting jury trials is lifted, and trial courts in their discretion, may resume jury trials as local conditions allow.

-As stated in the January 8 order, all courts are again urged to use technology, when practicable and lawful, to conduct remote judicial proceedings as a safer alternative to in-person proceedings.
+As stated in previous orders, all courts are again urged to use technology, when practicable and lawful, to conduct remote judicial proceedings as a safer alternative to in-person proceedings.
 Where remote proceedings are not practicable or lawful, courts are reminded that in-person proceedings must be conducted in full compliance with public health guidance and the other requirements set forth in this order and in light of local conditions.
 In particular, courts should manage case calendars to minimize the number of participants gathering both in the courtroom and in common areas outside of courtrooms.